comaps/website/content/news/2025-07-10/1/index.md

 Medium —

-"Mobile navigation apps often depends on constant connectivity and user tracking, CoMaps offers a refreshing alternative.
+"Mobile navigation apps often depend on constant connectivity and user tracking, CoMaps offers a refreshing alternative.
 This newly launched open-source app delivers fully offline navigation and search, powered by rich OpenStreetMap (OSM) data.
 CoMaps lets you explore your way — whether you’re traveling on vacation, navigating a city or on distant hike — no internet connection is needed.

 Born Through Change, Driven by a Mission